HongGiwon/honggiwon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Giwon Hong, currently working as a professional researcher at KAIST IR&NLP, where I got my master's degree under the guidance of Prof. Sung-Hyon Myaeng.
+I am Giwon Hong, currently working as a technical research personnel (research associate) at KAIST IR&NLP, where I got my master's degree under the guidance of Prof. Sung-Hyon Myaeng.

 I am actively seeking for a PhD position for the Fall 2023.